vipink1203/log-aggregation-tool-comparison/executive-summary.md

 The dramatic cost difference between traditional Elasticsearch and S3-based solutions like OpenObserve makes the latter particularly attractive for log data, which tends to be high-volume but infrequently queried after a certain age.
 The modern architecture of OpenObserve, designed specifically for cloud object storage, provides significant advantages in terms of cost efficiency without sacrificing critical functionality.

 For organizations looking to implement a cost-effective log aggregation solution with S3 backend storage, OpenObserve represents the most balanced and forward-looking choice, especially when combined with Vector's powerful data collection capabilities for complex environments.

+For enterprises that need advanced analytics, machine learning capabilities, or have existing investments in the Elastic ecosystem, Elastic.co with proper use of tiered storage (especially the Frozen Tier for S3 integration) can provide a reasonable cost-to-feature balance, though at a higher price point than OpenObserve.